 - When you’re pleased with them, remove the shoots and leaves with tongs to a bowl, allowing some water to drip off in the process.

 - Before serving, double check the seasoning quick and adjust as needed for oil, salt, pepper, and lemon until it tastes good to you.
-Serve at room temperature, warm, or cool.
+Serve cool or at room temperature.